o19s/quepid/README.md

 Then check in the updated `package.json` and `yarn.lock` files.

+Use `bin/docker r yarn outdated` to see what packages you can update!!!!

 ## I'd like to use a new Ruby Gem, or update a existing one

 Typically you would simply do: